KeerthanaReddySKR/TNBC-MultiOmics-Target-Discovery/docs/pipeline_overview.md

 This step helps identify genes that are both:

 - Differentially expressed
-- Mutated in TNBC
+- Mutationally altered in TNBC

-Combining expression and mutation information improves biological relevance for downstream analysis.
+Combining expression and mutation information improves biological interpretation.

 ---